jimmykane/The-Three-Little-Pigs-Siri-Proxy/README.md

     2. Delete /var/mobile/Library/Preferences/com.apple.assistant.plist

+    4. Respring!!!

-    3. Connect to the server and make a request.
+    5. Connect to the server and make a request.
 You should see something like -> "[Exploit - SiriProxy] Command send to iPhone4s to regenerate multiple keys every 15 seconds"

-    4. Done.
+    6. Done.
 Wait 15 seconds and use Siri again!
 You should have another key in your DB

-    5. Repeat as many times you want!
+    7. Repeat as many times you want!

     To restore just delete again assistant.plist